-Jodie Bond investigates perhaps ecology’s first ever buzzword, the Anthropocene, and asks what it means for Wales and our future generations.
+Jodie Bond investigates perhaps ecology’s first-ever buzzword, the Anthropocene, and what The Act means for Wales and our future generations.

 Are we being good ancestors?
 A question posed by the eminent virologist Jonas Salk and one that has a tendency to give pause.
-We care about our children and our grandchildren – maybe some of us will even meet our great grandchildren and care for them too.
+We care about our children and our grandchildren – maybe some of us will ever meet our great-grandchildren and care for them too.
 But beyond that?

 The Holocene is the name given to the last 11,700 years of the Earth’s history — the time since the end of the last ice age.
 Our epochs are characterised by changes to the earth’s surface and scholars now propose that we have entered a new era: the Anthropocene.

 The Anthropocene is not characterised by changes to our world caused by forces of nature but is instead marked by the impact our species has had on the Earth.
 We have lived in a remarkably stable climate; the Holocene has played the part of a garden of Eden, allowing our species to thrive, but this stability is being threatened by our own ingenuity.
 We flourished under the Holocene and through innovation and our hunger for advancement we have moulded our planet to fit our needs.

 Most scholars concede that the Anthropocene began in 1945 when socio-economic and earth system trends began to increase dramatically after the second world war.
 Since then, we have seen sweeping changes to our planet.
 The period following the war has been coined the great acceleration.
 A sense of the problem can be established by a glance at a series of graphs, each detailing global changes.
 GDP, world population, ocean acidification, carbon dioxide levels, tropical rainforest loss, water use and energy consumption all rise in staggering curves after this period.
 Our impact on the planet has grown exponentially – and it’s continuing to rise.